baraabourghli/constantizer/README.md

 ## Usage

+Constan allow you to create constants that are accessible from everywhere in your app.

 Using the sample YAML file that comes with the gem's `$ bundle exec constantizer install` command, you can go to any class in your app and do the following:

 ```ruby